maalls/TwitterApi/README.md

 ##Using Composer
-Add the follow to your composer.json:
+Add the following line into the require section of your composer.json:
 ```json
   "require": {
     "maalls/Curl": "1.0"